Vision and Guiding Principles

 A Network Designed to Complement Other Conservation Actions

-The Environment Canada network is designed to complement the full range of Canadian protected areas and stewardship arrangements.
-Environment Canada recognizes that its network is a subset of larger national and international networks created by governments and non-governmental organizations with different agendas and criteria guiding the selection of areas for protection.
+The Environment and Climate Change Canada network is designed to complement the full range of Canadian protected areas and stewardship arrangements.
+Environment and Climate Change Canada recognizes that its network is a subset of larger national and international networks created by governments and non-governmental organizations with different agendas and criteria guiding the selection of areas for protection.

 A Network Designed and Managed to Adapt to Future Ecological Change